AdobeDocs/campaign-standard.es-ES/help/automating/using/workflow-interface.md

 La pantalla de edición del flujo de trabajo está formada por los siguientes elementos:

-* The [Palette](../../automating/using/workflow-interface.md#palette), which references the available activities
+* [Paleta](../../automating/using/workflow-interface.md#palette), que hace referencia a las actividades disponibles.
-* [Workspace](../../automating/using/workflow-interface.md#workspace), donde las actividades están configuradas y organizadas
+* [Workspace](../../automating/using/workflow-interface.md#workspace), en el que las actividades están configuradas y organizadas.
 * The [Action bar](../../automating/using/workflow-interface.md#action-bar), which is made up of buttons that allow you to interact with the workflow and/or its components.
 * The [Quick actions](../../automating/using/workflow-interface.md#quick-actions), which appear around a selected activity, allow you to interact with it.